Chapter 1 Quality Control

 A log-transformation is used to improve resolution at small values when

-Specifically, it guarantees that the threshold is not a negative value, which would be meaningless for a non-negative metric.
+and to avoid negative thresholds that would be meaningless for a non-negative metric.

 Furthermore, it is not uncommon for the distribution of library sizes to exhibit a heavy right tail;